AGI-CEO/hade-os/README.md

 ## 🚀 Quick Deploy

-You can clone this repo and deploy to Vercel in one easy step.
-Just add your own database information:
+You can clone this repo and deploy to Vercel in a few easy steps:

 1. Fork this repository
-2. Deploy to Vercel
-3. Set up your Supabase database
+2. Set up your Supabase database following the instructions in `README-PRISMA-SETUP.md`
-4. Configure your environment variables
+3. Deploy to Vercel and configure the following environment variables:
+   - `DATABASE_URL`: Your Supabase connection string
+   - `DIRECT_URL`: Same as DATABASE_URL for direct database access

+The deployment will automatically run `prisma generate` during the build process to ensure the Prisma client is properly generated.

 ## 🛠️ Tech Stack